dvalters/dvalters.github.io/_posts/2015-09-09-A-Cpp-python-wrapper.markdown

 **rectangle_wrapper.pyx**
 {% highlight python %}
-This is a Cython file and extracts the relevant classes from the C++ header file.
+#This is a Cython file and extracts the relevant classes from the C++ header file.
-In [ ]:

 # distutils: language = c++
 # distutils: sources = rectangle.cpp